alish080/TryHackMe/Neighbour/neighbour_walkthrough.md

 ![login](ss/login.png)

-So, as you can see a login page but we are told if you don't have a account  use guest account
+So, now you can see a login page but we are told if you don't have a account you should use guest account

-Let's see view page source or simple press (ctrl+U)
+ Right click , Let's see view page source or simple press (ctrl+U)

 ![sourcepage](ss/source.png)

-Here notice the line written in comment, we are told use guest:guest as credentialsas admin is off limit so we type `guest:guest` as a username and password in login page
+Here notice the line written in comment, we are told use guest:guest as credentials , admin is off limit so we type `guest:guest` as a username and password in login page

 ![guest](ss/guest.png)